 I have many times have said I am happy, and I am.
 I have gotten to experience so much while in Ireland.
 I got to become part of a wonderful family, form relationships, create memories, and make an impact.
 But, the hardest thing I was trying to do was to just experience life as it happened, live a life but felt like so much was stopping that.
 Some others may have experienced it differently, but this is what I have felt/learned/experienced.

-After holiday I have taken the time to reflect on my time in Ireland.
+During my holiday I have taken the time to reflect on my time in Ireland.
 I’ve had many great times with people, with this place and I have so many great memories.
 Despite the bad/down days I love it here this is my home.
 However, even though it kills me to admit it I know what I want and I will not find it here.
-I’ve been running away for two years, trying to find what was missing, and it was the thing I was running from that I needed, myself.
+I’ve been running away for two years, trying to find what was missing, and it was the thing I was running from was what I needed, myself.